jWallace12/Embedded-Bicycle/README.md

 # Embedded-Bicycle

-LPC1114 chip used to power a bicycle.
+LPC1114 chip used to power an 18-speed bicycle.

 This program controls an electric bicycle.
 The pedals are hooked up to hall effect sensors, the front gears are connected to a servo motorc and the back gears are connected to a stepper motor.